cycle/docs/basic/select.md

 The most common and recommended method to use the associated entity repository.

 ## Using Repository
-To access repository associated with specific entity use method `getRepository` of orm service:
+To access the repository associated with a specific entity use the method `getRepository` of the orm service:

 ```php
 $r = $orm->getRepository(User::class);
 ```

-You can request repository instance using entity class name or it's role name:
+You can request a repository instance using the entity's class name or its role name:

 ```php
 $r = $orm->getRepository("user");